Online Campus Orientation

 We exist to equip people like you who desire to make a difference, and we’re excited to help you prepare for strategic kingdom impact.
 Please know that our staff and faculty are available to assist you each step of the way.

 This New Student Guide has been designed to help orient newly-admitted students to Online Campus lat Western Seminary.
 Please set aside about 15 minutes to carefully review it before attending the on-campus Orientation.
 We believe that the information we have provided you throughout the guide is essential to your success as a Western student – which leads us to require that everyone read it before registering for classes.
 If you have other questions or would like further assistance, please feel free to call the Student Services office at (503) 517-1811 and one of our team members will be happy to help.

 Thank you.
 And again, welcome!

 Your Role as a Student

 Our Student Handbook includes all of the important policies and procedures that relate to student life at Western -- from academic information, to guidelines for conduct and character, to special student programs and benefits.
 It's available online and we ask that you familiarize yourself with its contents.
-You'll find it on the students handbood page, listed in the menu on the right side of the page.
+You'll find the Student Handbook at http://www.westernseminary.edu/handbook.

 Our primary means of communicating with you will be via email – confirming your registration in a class, letting you know about a course schedule change, sending the Portland campus newsletter, or responding to Financial and Academic petitions.
 Please plan to check your account often.
 If you change your email address while attending Western, please let us know right away.
 If you don’t have an email address and need help creating an account, let us know and we’ll be happy to help.